makariim/Crimes-in-Chicago-Data-Analysis/README.md

 #### 1. Problem Description

-Our project aims to answer the following questions to help law enforcement authorities to take necessary safety precautions and better utilize and distribute resources to mitigate crime and protect citizens.
+Our project aims to help law enforcement authorities to take necessary safety precautions and better utilize and distribute resources to mitigate crime and protect citizens.
 In our project we present the following: